 Down East Wood Ducks Game Notes - at Kannapolis

-The Down East Wood Ducks (52-38) continue their series with the Kannapolis Cannon Ballers (26-65) tonight at 7:00 p.m. from Atrium Health Ballpark.
-The Wood Ducks will send RHP John Matthews (2-4, 7.78) to the mound and Kannapolis will counter with RHP Martin Carrasco (1-4, 5.11).
+The Down East Wood Ducks and Kannapolis Cannon Ballers continue their series tonight at 7:00 p.m. from Atrium Health Ballpark.
+The Wood Ducks will turn to RHP Nick Krauth (3-6, 4.64) while Kannapolis will send RHP Andrew Dalquist (1-9, 5.66) to the mound.

 ---

 SWIPER KEEP SWIPING!: Being fast and loose on the base paths has been the secret to their success.
-When the Wood Ducks steal a base, they are 43-24 on the season.
-Currently, the Wood Ducks are the top team in all of MiLB in stolen bases (225) .
-Jayce Easley (51), Luisangel Acuña (34) lead the way for the Wood Ducks as their two primary and best base stealers.
+When the Wood Ducks steal a base, they are 44-24 on the season.
+Currently, the Wood Ducks are the top team in all of MiLB in stolen bases (232) .
+Jayce Easley (53), Luisangel Acuña (34) lead the way for the Wood Ducks as their two primary and best base stealers.
+Alejandro Osuna (16), Angel Aponte (12), Keithron Moss (12), and Thomas Saggese (11) have also been active on the base paths this season.
 Only one member of the active roster does not have a stolen base.

 THERE'S NO PLACE LIKE HOME: The Woodies have been .500 or better at home for the first time since May 13th when they won their first two home games of 2021 against the Mudcats.

 ROLLER COASTER RIDE: After a great start to the season, the Woodies saw inconsistent play through June and most of July.
 Down East played .500 baseball in the month of July, going 14-14 with a team ERA of 5.99.
-The Woodies are now 9-4 in the month of August, with a 4.61 ERA.
-With their win last night, Down East is outscoring their opponents 88-67 through ten games in August.
+The Woodies are now 12-4 in the month of August, with a 4.23 ERA.
+With their win last night, Down East is outscoring their opponents 109-75 through 16 games in August.

 • Discuss this story on the Low-A East League message board...